Ryden-Graham/Ryden-Graham.github.io/README.md

   The Fairy Queen has two attacks: one where she lays mines of light and a melee attack.

   - The mines only deal damage when they explode, so keep strafing to avoid them!
-  - The melee attack is hard to dodge, and will chip you down.
+  - The melee attack is hard to dodge and will chip you down.
 Maintain combo to outDamage the boss!

 </details>
 <details>
   <summary>Level 2</summary>
   The cassette can be fired with 'Right click'.
 Use it to build combo or safely deal damage.
-Note that the cassette's overall dps is lower then the melee attack.
+Note that the cassette's overall dps is lower than the melee attack.

   The Crystal Tiger has two attacks: summoning crystal pillars, and a shard attack.